JKnipperts/Make_a_line/README.md

 # Make a Line
-"Make a line" is a modernized version of the classic puzzle game "Color Lines", which uses DirectDraw and A* I wrote this game back in 2005 using  MS Visual C++ 6.0 and the DirectX SDK of June 2005.
+"Make a line" is a modernized remake of the classic puzzle game "Color Lines" which uses DirectDraw and A* pathfinding.
+I wrote this game back in 2005 using  MS Visual C++ 6.0 and the DirectX SDK of June 2005.
 Therefore some modifications will be necessary to compile it under a modern environment.
 The original Visual Studio project files are included and could be helpful for the configuration.

+## Gameplay:
+Click on a ball to select it and then click on an empty square to move it there.
+You can only move along unblocked paths.
+Build rows of 5 or more balls of one color to score.

 ## Notes:
 - The game uses the A* Pathfinder (Version 1.71a) by Patrick Lester for pathfinding.